ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A slight chance of showers and thunderstorms before 7pm.
 Partly cloudy, with a low around 47.
-North wind 5 to 10 mph.<br></div>
+North wind 5 to 10 mph.
+Chance
+         of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">